Gumshoe21/Hashnode/clbqq4kue000208l6hmot5qm1.md

 # How to Block Distractions While Coding

 I'll be the first to admit: I sometimes have trouble staying focused while coding.
 Even though my intentions are good, I often still falter at the slightest chance of distracting myself.
-And to perform well intense and precise work such as software development, distraction isn't good - we need to remain in the context of our work environment for as long as possible without drifting off.
+And to perform well doing intense and precise work such as software development, distraction isn't good - we need to remain in the context of our work environment for as long as possible without drifting off.

 Here are some resources I use to keep myself focused while coding: